ebaudrez/libpathcomp/README.md

         free(path);
     }

-You can also use pathcomp_yield() and pathcomp_next() in a loop.
+You can also use pathcomp_yield() and pathcomp_mkdir() in a loop.
 However, unlike pathcomp_find(), these functions do not automatically advance to the next combination.
 You need to iterate manually using pathcomp_next(), and check for the end of the iteration with pathcomp_done().